 Good Morning’s music sounds a bit like early Deerhunter.
 Band members Stefan Blair and Liam Parsons recorded the new EP, Glory, over five days in coastal Victoria's Lorne.
 The music has the easiness you feel looking out at the ocean.
 With drowned-out vocals and distortion bound up with catchy melodies, it ambles along: one part warm, two parts melancholy.

-With the “live bonus” of John Considine and James Macleod, the band is fresh from a tour supporting Homeshake (the side project of Mac DeMarco’s guitarist, Peter Sagar) around the country, and will play its own EP launch show at the Brighton Up Bar next week.
+With the “live bonus” of John Considine and James Macleod, the band is fresh from a tour supporting Homeshake (the side project of Mac DeMarco’s guitarist, Peter Sagar) around the country, and playing its own EP launch shows.

 Broadsheet: Any favourite haunts in Melbourne you can tell us about?